PerlAlien/Alien-Build-Plugin-Download-GitHub/README.md

 The format of the asset.
 This is passed to [Alien::Build::Plugin::Extract::Negotiate](https://metacpan.org/pod/Alien::Build::Plugin::Extract::Negotiate) so any format supported by that is valid.

+\[version 0.10\]

+If this is set to `none` then no extractor will be added.
+This allows for you to write your own extractor code, or use a non-standard one.

 ## asset\_convert\_version

 This is an optional code reference which can be used to modify the version.
 For example,